tymyrddin/blue/source/docs/soc/siem/bots/README.md

 ## Why?

-An interactive forensic investigation room focused on analyzing a simulated breach using Splunk, perfect for practicing real-world SIEM skills against attacker lateral movement and data exfiltration scenarios.
+An interactive forensic investigation room focused on analysing a simulated breach using Splunk, perfect for practicing real-world SIEM skills against attacker lateral movement and data exfiltration scenarios.

 ## How?